tensorflow/tfx/tfx/examples/bigquery_ml/testdata/README.md

   example_gen = CsvExampleGen(input=examples)
 ```

-4. Run the pipeline and copy all generated output from gcs to testdata.
+4. Run the pipeline and copy all generated output from GCS to testdata.
 Output
    path is defined in taxi_pipeline_kubeflow_gcp_bqml.py as follows.

 ```python